Tossa de Mar Rocks

 It seems like this was one of the first places in the region to be hit by mass tourism, back in the 1950s.
 The local narrative attributes this to the movie Pandora and the Flying Dutchman (1951), Ava Gardner's long stay in town, and Frank Sinatra's jealous visit.

 Actually plenty of sculptures all around town, almost every corner, almost too many.
 Again, no pictures of those, but a quick google search for "Tossa+de+mar+Escultura" does the trick.

 Now for the really interesting part.
 Cala is Catalan for cove or small beach.
 If you ask the tourism office for interesting trails, they'll give you detailed instructions on how to get to Cala Bona and Cala Pola.

 This one is called Cala Pola.
-Probably too busy in July and August, but just perfect today.
+Probably way too busy in peak of summer, as today it was already quite crowded.

 But there is more.
 Get back on the trail and walk another 30 minutes, this time alongside the coast.

 Suddenly, you are just on top of Cala Bona, wondering if the boats are floating in the water or actually hovering a bit above it.

 There is almost no sand here and I can imagine this place becoming a total nightmare in busier days.
 But with a few groups of people scattered on both banks of this little cove, it's pretty awesome :-).